robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 Verification MUST require that the path is fully consumed during verification.
 The algorithm above defers that final requirement to the caller.

 Where the caller is verifying a single proof of inclusion, they MUST check the returned consumed length equals the length of the poof provided.

+Consistency proofs concatenate inclusion proofs for each accumulator peak in the origin mmr state.

 Where the caller is verifying a series of concatenated proofs of inclusion, such as for consistency proofs, the caller MUST ensure the entire concatenated series of proofs is fully consumed.

 In the case of concatenated inclusion proof verification, the sub range of the aggregate proof must be advanced by the returned consumed length on each call.

-Consistency proofs concatenate inclusion proofs for each accumulator peak in the origin mmr state.
+For "old accumulator compatibility", the application MUST establish the prefix length of the proof needed to produce the `root` value in the old accumulator.
+This prefix length MUST then be used when deciding if the provided proof has been fully consumed by verification.

 The process expressed in python is

+    def verify_inclusion_path(
-    def verify_inclusion_path(s: int, i: int, nodehash: bytes, proof: List[bytes], root: bytes) -> Tuple[bool, int]:
+        s: int, i: int, nodehash: bytes,
+        proof: List[bytes], root: bytes) -> Tuple[bool, int]:

         if len(proof) == 0 and nodehash == root:
             return (True, 0)